QuentinRa/oneaudit/README.md

 #### 3.1 Find Subdomains From A Domain

+✍️ Goal: increase the number of domains found using passive subdomain enumeration.

+✅ Supported APIs: Virus Total, crt.sh, subfinder, White Intel, etc.

 There are multiple tools and APIs that can be used to find subdomains.
 Some of them are leveraged by this tool to provide the most comprehensive result.

-For instance, if we find a certificate such as `*.hp.example.com` with `hp.example.com` not being associated to a host, multiple tools would not dig into it and miss a few subdomains.
+For instance, if we find a certificate such as `*.wildcard.example.com` with `wildcard.example.com` not being associated to a host, multiple tools would not dig into it and miss a few subdomains.

 Moreover, a few domains are hard to find due to DNS servers being hardened and websites not being associated to them -or multiple domains being associated to the same host-.
 We are leveraging info-stealers to find some of them.